Having worked hard to build a business and accumulate assets it is only natural to want to protect it.

 The operational needs of running a business can be all-consuming but taking time out to prepare for a smooth transition to the next generation can be the catalyst for future growth, help reduce taxes and preserve harmony within a family.

 Succession planning tends to come to the fore as a retirement looms but it is not the only circumstance leading to proprietors relinquishing ownership.
-Unexpected life events can happen at any age and continuity plans ensure the right people inherit the business, operations continue to run smoothly and owners can exit effectively.
+Unexpected life events can happen at any age and continuity plans ensure the right people inherit the business, operations continue to run smoothly and owners are able to exit effectively.

 Points to consider could be: